bottlepy/bottle/apidoc/tutorial.rst

 File Uploads
 ------------------------------------------------------------------------------

 Bottle handles file uploads similar to normal POST form data.
 Instead of strings, you will get file-like objects.
+These objects have two primary attributes: ``file`` is a file object that can be used to read it, and ``value``, which will read the file and return it as a string.

 ::